Organic matter management

 Why does it take so long for organic matter levels to increase?
 An acre of soil six inches deep weighs about 1000 tons, so increasing the proportion of organic matter from two to three percent is actually a 10 ton change.
 However, you cannot simply add 10 tons of manure or residue and expect to measure a one percent increase in soil organic matter.
 Only ten to twenty percent of the original material becomes part of the soil organic matter.
 Much of the rest is converted over several years into carbon dioxide.

-An illustration of soil organic matter losses and gains in response to tillage.
+Figure 4 illustrates soil organic matter losses and gains in response to tillage.
 Most organic matter losses in soil occurred in the first decade or two after land was cultivated.
 Native levels of organic matter may not be possible under agriculture, but many farmers can increase the amount of active organic matter by reducing tillage and increasing organic inputs.

 What is the bottom line?